haolin-zhang/python-note/README.md

 # python-with-vscode

-A note for setup Python development with Microsoft Visual Studio Code.
+A study note for Python.